zvizzct/search-engine-web-app/README.md

-# Part 4: User Interface and Web Analytics
+User Interface and Web Analytics

-This final part of the project contains all the necessary files to run the Ukraine War Tweet Search Engine.
-This project is built on top of the already existing [skeleton](https://github.com/irwa-labs/search-engine-web-app).
-Some of the info in this README is thus the same as there.
+The project contains all the necessary files to run the Ukraine War Tweet Search Engine.

 ## Starting the Web App